-In 1877, Charles Lowder wrote: “Choral services… music… these accessories to worship are the rightful claim of the clergy and people of such a church as St. Peter’s”.
+In 1877, Father Charles Lowder (Founder of St Peter's) wrote: “Choral services… music… these accessories to worship are the rightful claim of the clergy and people of such a church as St. Peter’s”.
 We couldn’t agree more.

 St. Peter's London Docks is actively refreshing and renewing its musical life.
 Music at the Parish Mass is ably led by the church's three choirs, and a music list detailing this month's provision can be seen below.

 We are committed to the beauty and prayerfulness of the Church's choral heritage and the possibilities that this brings to worship and mission, while maintaining a diet of congregational singing that hymnody, plainsong and rotating mass settings of various styles.

 We welcome singers of all ages to join us on this journey: please contact our Director of Music, Jonathan Pease, on firstname.lastname@example.org to learn more.

 St. Peter’s Schola is the focal point of Parish music-making, leading music at the Mass around three times per month.
 The choir enriches worship by singing motets at the Gradual and Communion, as well as leading hymns, psalms, antiphons and settings of the Mass.
 The choir occasionally works on choral settings of the Mass, recently including Ireland's setting in C, Casciolini's setting in G and Gounod's setting for upper voices.
 Although unauditioned, the Schola punches well above its weight and tackles a wide range of music from the Anglican and Latin traditions.

 The Schola rehearses on Thursday evenings and is a friendly, dedicated group drawn primarily from congregation members and local residents.
 Music-reading ability is very helpful, but online resources are always made available for people who prefer to prepare in advance.

 St. Peter’s Choristers